gavsidhu/ai-documentor/optibot-vscode/README.md

-# ai-documentor README
+# optibot README

-This is the README for your extension "ai-documentor".
+This is the README for your extension "optibot".
 After writing up a brief description, we recommend including the following sections.

 ## Features